opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/model/plan/paging/cursor/readme.md

 In this case the itineraries are dropped from the search results in the `Original Search` and the `<< Previous page` must be adjusted.
 We use the first removed itinerary to set both the `edt'` and the `lat'`.
-An `optimal itinarary` in the original search is lost (not found) in the previous page if it departs AFTER the `remoed itinerary` and arrive before - hopefully this is a rare case.
+An `optimal itinarary` in the original search is lost (not found) in the previous page if it departs AFTER the `removed itinerary` and arrives before - hopefully this is a rare case.

 The `Next page >>` is the same as the basic case [sort-by-departure](#sort-by-departure).